BiodiversityOntologies/bco/CONTRIBUTING.md

+## Contact BCO

+Join the BCO Google Groups mailing list at bco-discuss@googlegroups.com.
+You can browse the list at https://groups.google.com/forum/?fromgroups#!forum/bco-discuss.

+New terms requests or changes to the ontology should be made using our [issue tracker](https://github.com/BiodiversityOntologies/bco/issues)

 ## Before you write a new request, please consider the following:

 - **Does the term already exist?** Before submitting suggestions for new ontology terms, check whether the term exist, either as a primary term or a synonym term.
 You can search using [OLS](http://www.ebi.ac.uk/ols/ontologies/bco)